 Final Fantasy X-2 (that's "ten-two") is a direct sequel to the 10th entry in the fist-bumpingly popular Final Fantasy series.
 Beware of Late Arrival Spoilers.Two years after the events of Final Fantasy X, the world of Spira has entered a golden era known as the Eternal Calm.
 Technology is no longer considered taboo, and an eager new generation of Adventurer Archaeologists called "Sphere Hunters" scour once-forbidden ruins in search of the history that had been buried by the suppressive Yevon religion.Yuna, now free of her obligations as a Summoner, is finally able to get some rest and attempts to settle down in her home town of Besaid.
 However, one day she is visited by her old friend Rikku, who brings her a Movie Sphere depicting someone who looks and sounds exactly like Tidus.
 Captivated by the mystery and wishing to reinvent herself, Yuna runs away with Rikku to join her Sphere Hunter group, the "Gullwings".
 Along with Paine, a cool-headedwarrior with an acerbic tongue, they form the dynamic Power Trio "YRP" and scour the world for adventure, fortune and (hopefully) answers to the mystery of the man in Rikku's Movie Sphere.But it's not all fun and games.
 Spira is cracking up in the wave of unprecedented societal and technological progression, and two opposing factions are looking to win the hearts of the people: "New Yevon", a conservative successor to the Yevon religion whose motto is "One thing at a time"; and the "Youth League", a radical young movement aiming to tear down the status quo as quickly as possible, no matter the cost.
 As hostilities between the two groups grow, the Gullwings begin to suspect that a third party is behind the strife, and must discover the truth before history repeats itself and Spira is led down the path of destruction once more.Aside from being the first true direct sequel to a main series game in the now number-crunchingly popular Final Fantasy series, the game has a less epic, more-down-to-earth tone, focusing on how the world of Spira is coping following the aftermath of Sin.
 It's a massive switch from the dark and nihilistic tone of Final Fantasy X, featuring Magical Girl-esque Transformation Sequences, heaploads of Fanservice and extremely cosplayable outfits, and peppy J-pop instead of sweeping orchestral scores.
-In keeping with this, Yuna got a big swing in personality (which is referenced quite a lot) and a new wardrobe to match.Along with Final Fantasy X, an HD version of the game is being released for PS3 and Vita.
-The PS3 version of FFX will include X-2, but the Vita versions must be purchased separately.
-The HD version will be based on the International + Last Mission release, matching FFX.
+In keeping with this, Yuna got a big swing in personality (which is referenced quite a lot) and a new wardrobe to match.Along with Final Fantasy X, an HD version of the game was released for PS3 and Vita.
+The PS3 version of FFX includes X-2 on the disk, but the Vita version instead comes with a code for the digital version of X-2.
+The HD version is based on the International + Last Mission release, matching FFX.

 Tropes used in this game: